 WHAT MAKES A LORIER

 Every component (save for the movement) of a Lorier watch is custom-designed by us and engineered according to our specifications.
-In other words, we didn't see it fit to take existing parts off-the-shelf, or from a catalog, and simply stamp our brand name on it.
+In other words, we didn't see it fit to take existing parts off-the-shelf, or from a catalog, and simply stamp our brand name on them.
 Being watch geeks ourselves, our standards are exacting, and we didn't start our own brand to settle for "good enough."

 Our cases are made from solid 316L stainless steel.
 316 is a popular alloy, second only to 304 in commercial applications.
 The "L" is added to designate an even lower carbon content, which means higher resistance to blackening and corrosion.
 As it is proven to be consistent and reliable to work with, the use of 316L is standard across the watch industry.